caroline1233456/ip/docs/README.md

 Example:`mark 1`
 ## Unmark

-Unmarks a specified task as yet to complete
+Unmarks a specified task as completed

 Format: `unmark INDEX`
-- Unmarks the task as not completed at the specified INDEX.
+- Unmarks the task as completed at the specified INDEX.
 - The index refers to the index number shown in the displayed task list.
 - The index must be a positive integer 1, 2, 3, …​